noloader/cryptopp-autotools/README.md

 This repository contains Autotools files for Wei Dai's Crypto++ (https://github.com/weidai11/cryptopp).
 It supplies `configure.ac` and `makefile.am` for Crypto++ for those who want to use Autotools.
 Autotools is officialy unsupported, so use it at your own risk.

-The purpose of Crypto++ Autotools is (1) better support Linux distributions, like Debain, Fedora and openSUSE, (2) supplement the GNUmakefile which is reaching its limits with repsect to GNUmake-based configuration, and (3) utilize compiler feature probes that produce better results on ARM, MIPS and Power8 architectures.
+The purpose of Crypto++ Autotools is three-fold:

+1. better support Linux distributions, like Debain, Fedora and openSUSE
+2. supplement the GNUmakefile which is reaching its limits with repsect to GNUmake-based configuration
+3. utilize compiler feature probes that produce better results on ARM, MIPS and Power8 architectures

 The initial `Makefile.am` and `configure.ac` were shamelessly ripped from Debian.
 Many thanks to László Böszörményi for his work on the files and allowing us to use them as a starting point.
 Nick Bowler and Mathieu Lirzin from the Automake mailing list were extremely helpful in porting our requirements to Automake.